ericspring08/Awesome-Programming-Languages/README.md

 - [Dart](Languages/Dart.md) - Dart is a programming language that lets you build web and mobile apps natively and was developed by Google.
 - [Delphi](Languages/Delphi.md) - Delphi is a general-purpose programming language and a software product that uses the Delphi dialect of the Object Pascal programming language and provides an integrated development environment.
 - [Dot Net](Languages/DotNet.md) - .NET is a free and open-source, managed computer software framework for Windows, Linux, and macOS operating systems.
 It is a cross-platform successor to .NET Framework.
-- [Git](Languages/Git.md)Git is software for tracking changes in any set of files, usually used for coordinating work among programmers collaboratively developing source code during software development.
+- [Git](Languages/Git.md) - Git is software for tracking changes in any set of files, usually used for coordinating work among programmers collaboratively developing source code during software development.
 - [Go](Languages/Go.md) - Go is a statically typed, compiled programming language designed at Google.It is syntactically similar to C, but with memory safety, garbage collection, structural typing, and CSP-style concurrency.
 - [Haskell](Languages/Haskell.md) - Haskell is a general-purpose, statically-typed, purely functional programming language with type inference and lazy evaluation
 - [HTML](Languages/HTML.md) - The HyperText Markup Language or HTML is the standard markup language for documents designed to be displayed in a web browser.